 We also assist our employees in reducing their own environmental impact through initiatives like interest-free loans for annual/season public transport tickets in Australia and the UK.

-We have set environmental targets and report annually on our progress against these annually as part of our environmental performance and in our Sustainability Report (PDF, 3.2MB) and Sustainability Data Pack (PDF, 1.1MB).
-Aspects of our environmental performance and reporting is subject to independent assurance and third party certification.
+We have set environmental targets and report annually on our progress against these annually as part of our environmental performance and in our Annual Review (PDF, 2MB) and Sustainability Data Pack (XLSX, 866 KB).
+Aspects of our environmental performance and reporting are subject to independent assurance and third party certification.

 We’re integrating natural capital considerations into our day-to-day decision making and risk assessment processes.